Race guide

 Enervit will provide a Red Point, where energy gels with and without caffeine will be available, at approximately kilometre 15.2.

-Both types of gels will be placed on both sides of the street as follows: caffeine – caffeine free – caffeine – caffeine free.
+Both types of gels will be placed on both sides of the street as follows: caffeine free – caffeine – caffeine free – caffeine.

-The type of gel being handed out will be indicated by different colours and the volunteers will be wear these colours so that it is easier to identify the type of gel they are handing out.
+There will be signage indicating the type of gel being distributed, and volunteers will also be distinguishable to make it easier to identify the gel they are handing out.

 There will be pacers with the following target times: